agrc/gis.utah.gov/src/content/blog/2014-12-22-basemaps-a-2014-day-in-the-life.md

 tags:
   - basemap
 date: 2014-12-22 10:45:14 -0700
-title: "Basemaps: A 2014 Day in the Life"
+title: 'Basemaps: A 2014 Day in the Life'
 published: false
 category: Developer
 ---